 However here is where things get interesting.
 Last year the NFL introduced a new rule for the PAT kick in an effort to make the extra point kick a little more interesting (if this is even possible).
 In particular, the extra point kick is now taken from the 15 yard line (instead of the 2 yard line).
 This had a significant and crucial impact on the success rate of the extra point kick.
 In the following figure we can see the success rate for the PAT kick during the last 7 NFL seasons.

-Counterfactual question: What would be the play-calling if the two-point conversion rule was changed to a three-point conversion?
+Counterfactual question: Because I always like thinking Sci-Fi things, what would be the play-calling if the two-point conversion rule was changed to a three-point conversion?
 To complicate things even more what if you could choose between (a) extra point kick from the 15 yard line, (b) a two-point conversion from the 2 yard line and (c) a three-point conversion from the 5 yard line?